cameronangliss/vgc-bench/README.md

 Worker 1 now listening on 0.0.0.0:8000
 Test your server at http://localhost:8000
 ```
-Then Ctrl+c the operation and run the following from the root of VGC-Bench:
+Then Ctrl+c the operation and run the following from the root of vgc-bench:
 ```
 python3 -m venv <env-path>
 source <env-path>/bin/activate